Black Friday Deal Roundup: Offers on Products I’ve Reviewed

 - The Regular Price: Blinkist annual subscriptions are normally $99.99

-I should note that this deal still includes a 7-day free trial, during which you can cancel your subscription to aviod being charged the annual fee, so that’s a nice option if you’re curious what it’s all about.
+I should note that this deal still includes a 7-day free trial, during which you can cancel your subscription to avoid being charged the annual fee, so that’s a nice option if you’re curious what it’s all about.
 Ultimately, if you’re someone who enjoys non-fiction books but don’t have a ton of time to read them or want to explore them more before buying, Blinkist could be the solution — and half off for a year is a solid deal.

-- The Regular Price: Basic annual plans cost $348 normally while Pro annual plans are $1,188 and Business annual plans are $2,988.
+- The Regular Price: Basic annual plans cost $348 normally while Pro annual plans are $1,188.
+Monthly is $39 for Basic and $119 for Pro.

 - The Regular Price: Again, there are various Goldbelly coupon codes and offer throughout the year, but 20% off is pretty good.